Your guide to space and layout in UI design

-Discover why space is a fundamental building block of great UI layout design, plus get pro tips on jump starting your design process with Justinmind
+Discover why space is a building block of great UI layout design, plus get tips on starting your design process with Justinmind

 Space is everywhere – it’s all over this blog post!
 While often overlooked as a layout component in UI design, you don’t have to be a rocket scientist to understand that space has a direct impact on site and app usability.
 It can be observed from early stages, such as the website wireframe design phase.

 In today’s post, we’re looking at how space can contribute to great UI design.
-We’ll show you how to get started, using Justinmind prototyping tool, plus let you in on some trade secrets.
-It’s easy to design space right, you just need the right tools!
+We’ll show you how to get started and let you in on some trade secrets.
+It’s easy to design space right – you just need the right tools!

 Related to UI layout and composition, space is an essential aspect of a design’s visual language, alongside color, type and iconography.
 Space is what helps designers create visual breathing room for the eye, and makes users want to stay on the page.
 It can also help to suggest function and create emphasis of important content.

 When we talk about space in UI design, we are referring to the two concepts: proximity and negative space, or whitespace.

 Proximity is a principle of Gestalt Theory in UI/UX design.
 The principle of proximity is based on the idea that objects that appear close to each other on a screen are related to each other (especially in comparison with those placed further away from each other).

 Often, designers will implement proximity to distinguish groups of elements and create sub-hierarchies for groups of UI elements and icons.
 It’s simple really.
 It just involves placing related elements close together.

 For instance, take a look at the UI layout of our Justinmind’s awesome UI library.
 The chat and messenging icons have been placed close together because they are closely related to each other: